About OpenOcean

 OpenOcean is dedicated to advancing our understanding of ocean health through a comprehensive network of smart monitoring buoys deployed across the world's oceans.
 Our mission is to collect, analyze, and share critical ocean data to support scientific research, conservation efforts, and environmental policy-making.

 In collaboration with REEFlect, our specialized coral reef monitoring program, we place particular emphasis on vulnerable marine ecosystems like coral reefs, gathering real-time data on parameters such as temperature, salinity, pH levels, and dissolved oxygen to track the health of these vital habitats.
+Through our partnership with NOAA, we're also working to make ocean data more findable and accessible to researchers and the public worldwide.

 Our Goals